Devilling

-Devilling is the period of training, pupillage or junior work undertaken by a person wishing to become an advocate in one of the English-speaking common law systems of the United Kingdom, Ireland, Hong Kong, and Australia.
+Devilling is the custom of more senior self employed barristers/advocates making use of their junior’s services to complete briefs belonging to the more senior barrister/advocate, usually without the knowledge of the attorney.
+Not to be confused with the period of training called pupillage or junior work undertaken by a person wishing to become an advocate in one of the English-speaking common law systems of the United Kingdom, Ireland, Hong Kong, and Australia.

+Devilling cannot be done by a pupil and has to be done by a junior barrister/advocate, as it is paid work usually at a rate lower than the normal fee of the junior.

 Etymology

 While there is currently no consensus on the origin of the term, it likely was borrowed from the existing phrase 'printer's devil', (or printer's apprentice) the origin of which is also in dispute.
 One possible explanation is that, in the earliest stages of moveable type, most if not all printings were of bibles and biblical passages.
 When an error occurred with the new and complex technology, the mistake would be blamed on the Devil.
 As the profession grew, young apprentices were equally easy to blame, and thus became the replacement scapegoat for any errors.

 Scotland

 The prospective advocate is placed under the care of a devilmaster, who traditionally must not be a King's Counsel.
 The pupil follows a programme of training as laid down by the Faculty of Advocates.

 The process has an ancient heritage, as it is the legal right of the Faculty of Advocates to admit persons as advocates to the Courts of Scotland.
 This right was apparently granted by the College of Justice.